 The financial statements are audited by the Comptroller and Auditor General.
-The audit fee for this period is £9,000.
+The audit fee for this period is £7,000.
+The audit fee for 2017-18 was £9,000.

-During 2017-18, internal audit services were provided by the Government Internal Audit Agency.
+During 2018-19, the Commission was able to avail of internal audit services provided by the Government Internal Audit Agency.